microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 Using GLSL extended instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-the following intrinsic HLSL functions are translated using their equivalent
+The following intrinsic HLSL functions are translated using their equivalent
 instruction in the `GLSL extended instruction set <https://www.khronos.org/registry/spir-v/specs/1.0/GLSL.std.450.html>`_.

 ======================= ===================================